stephenry/u/README.md

 ## Physical Analysis

+![Area/Frequency vs. W](./syn/ppa_separate.png)

+### Results

 PPA characteristics of each project are presented below (where each entry is a 2-tuple representing post-synthesis cell-area in um^2, and maximum clock frequency in MHz).

-### Graph

-![Area/Frequency vs. W](./syn/ppa_separate.png)

-### Tablulation

 | Project | W=4 | W=8 | W=16 | W=32 | W=64 | W=128 | Notes |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :--- |